Sustainably Sourced. Direct Trade.SCROLL

 There’s a certain beauty to coffee.
-The world’s second biggest commodity never seems to let us down.
-It’s mostly famous for giving us a jolt when we need it, for being the center of the modern café culture and the it’s distinguished taste.
+The world’s second-biggest commodity never seems to let us down.
+It’s mostly famous for giving us a jolt when we need it, for being the center of the modern café culture and the distinguished taste.
 Little do people often know that the bean is such a complex little structure.
 More on that in a bit.
 We’ve chosen to source our coffee directly, because it just makes sense.
 This way we can Impact the origin at which the coffee was born, putting more money into the right pockets by cutting out the middle man.

-NORDIC NOTE is the soul of our Roastery, originating from a 50 year old Italian recipe, A delicately balanced coffee blend, each component is chosen for it’s quality and specific addition to the taste.
-100% handpicked Arabica beans, medium roasted to give a honey like sweetness, and medium body.
+NORDIC NOTE is the soul of our Roastery, originating from a 50-year-old Italian recipe, A delicately balanced coffee blend, each component is chosen for its quality and specific addition to the taste.
+100% handpicked Arabica beans, medium roasted to give a honey-like sweetness, and medium body.

 Nordic note is the original TopBrewer coffee, it is the perfect companion, due to its balanced flavor, low acidity and our extensive use of it on our machines.

-Our Italian note, is a dark roasted coffee comprising of 83% hand-picked Arabica and 17% high quality Robusta, it is roasted in a Mediterranean style, meaning it is roasted to give a full bodied taste, with a subtle sweetness and nutty finish with hints of vanilla, but without a long bitter after taste.
+Our Italian note is a dark roasted coffee comprising of 83% hand-picked Arabica and 17% high-quality Robusta, it is roasted in a Mediterranean style, meaning it is roasted to give a full bodied taste, with a subtle sweetness and nutty finish with hints of vanilla, but without a long bitter after taste.

-It is a great in Milk based drinks, and offers a sweet but strong flavor, and is great served in long beverages.
+It is a great in Milk-based drinks, and offers a sweet but strong flavor, and is great served in long beverages.

 Our Green Note is designed as an organic option for our machines.
-A medium roast, It has a medium body with a caramel, and Chocolate flavor, it has a medium acidity and is a great all round coffee to use on your topbrewer, designed with conscience.
+A medium roast, It has a medium body with a caramel, and Chocolate flavor, it has a medium acidity and is a great all-round coffee to use on your topbrewer, designed with conscience.

 Our Brazilian single Origin is everything that is great about the largest producer of coffee in the world.

 Its roast profile was created specifically with the topbrewer in mind.
 A long roasted coffee, low in acidity, and with a light body.
-It has a milk chocolate flavor, with a subtle sweetness, which makes it great with milk espresso, based beverages and just as black coffee.
+It has a milk chocolate flavour, with a subtle sweetness, which makes it great with milk espresso, based beverages and just as black coffee.

 It’s quite simple.
-By paying an above market price - and above Fairtrade price - to farmers directly, the money is directed to the right pocket.
-It also gives us a unique opportunity to influence the quality in a number of ways, providing not only feedback to the hands who cultivated it but also being able to ear-mark funds providing technical assistance, knowledge and training as well as improved infrastructure.
+By paying an above-market price – and above Fairtrade price – to farmers directly, the money is directed to the right pocket.
+It also gives us a unique opportunity to influence the quality in a number of ways, providing not only feedback to the hands who cultivated it but also being able to earmark funds providing technical assistance, knowledge, and training as well as improved infrastructure.

 Coffee is such an incredible commodity that we have unfortunately become accustomed to paying too little for.
 It’s a commodity that is often time used to divert traffic into supermarkets as an item on sale, where supermarkets actually accept making tiny if any profits.
-This skews the perception price on coffee.
+This skews the perception price of coffee.